elomazov/chore-app/README.md

 # chore-app
 Tired of chore confusion in your household?
 Say goodbye to sticky notes and scattered to-do lists with this revolutionary app designed to streamline and simplify your household chores.
 Whether you're managing a bustling family or sharing space with roommates, this app is your go-to solution for keeping everyone on track and motivated.

+Meet Eva Lomazov!
+Eva Lomazov is a full-stack developer on the chore-app currently working overseas in the Middle East.
+With a passion for Robotics, she has been programming since the year 2000.
+Eva is excited to develop her skills within the scope of this project in preparation for her return to California in the upcoming couple years.